Saving Money on Ski and Snowboard Trips

 Rent Your Equipment Off-Mountain.
 There is no doubt that renting your equipment on the mountain is priced at a premium, but then again that pricing brings with it come convenience.
 Being able to return your skis at the end of the day just steps from your last run, can be a big time-saver and one of the nice parts of being on vacation.
 If you are focused on saving money, though, consider renting your ski gear before you get to the mountain.
 We have access to some services that will help you do that for a nice discount.

 Eat Your Own Food.
 Bringing your own food and snacks to the resort can be a slight hassle, but can save a bunch of money when compared with paying ski resort prices.
 Plus, you won’t be subject to the longer food lines at lunchtime, and in some cases you might find yourself in a spot that only offers a higher-end restaurant with a wait to get in.
 Sandwiches, fruit, and snack bars are all things that can usually keep just fine in a storage locker.
 If part of your vacation is all about not having to prepare food, though, then head to the ski resorts cafeteria-style option (most have one) and head for the chili.
 A bowl of chili doesn’t break the bank and will give you a dose of much-needed calories and protein.
 Off-mountain, consider renting a hotel or condo with a kitchen or kitchenette.
 Just being able to have breakfast and the occasional sandwich frozen pizza in your lodging can save significant dollars over the course of a trip.
+For the slopes, consider investing in a backpack with a cooler at the bottom that will keep your food ready for you to eat at lunchtime.

 Find Resorts Near Major Airports.
 If you are flying in from somewhere else to do your skiing, know that not all airports are equal.
 If you can choose a ski area near a major business airport, the flights are sure to be less expensive than trying to fly in to a smaller resort airport that often only has seasonal ski flights.
 Airports like Aspen, Vail-Eagle, Hayden, Boston, and Sun Valley are known for being unforgiving in their ski season airfares.
 You can likely find much better deals in and out of major business airports like Salt Lake City, Vancouver, Denver and Reno airport which puts you a short drive from nine major ski areas.
 You might end up with a short bit of the drive, but if you are schlepping a family of our on a trip, it might be more than worth it.